iolivia/rust-sokoban/src/c01-03-entities-components.md

 {{#include ../code/rust-sokoban-c01-03/src/main.rs:13:42}}
 ```

-Among the familiar Rust code we've got some new syntax, we're using a powerful Rust feature called `Procedural Macros`.
+Among the familiar Rust code we've got some new syntax, we're using a powerful Rust feature called `Procedural Macros` which is used in `#[storage(VecStorage)]`.
 These type of macros are essentially functions that at compile time consume some syntax and produce some new syntax.

 > **_MORE:_**  Read more about procedural macros [here](https://doc.rust-lang.org/book/ch19-06-macros.html).